 The University of Arkansas Office for Sport Concussion Research was established in 2014 with the mission of improving, through education, research, and outreach initiatives, the standard of care for athletes with sport-related concussion.
 Under the direction of Dr. R.J.
 Elbin, Assistant Professor in the Exercise Science program, the Office for Sport Concussion Research is establishing strategic partnerships with local/regional youth sports organizations, high schools, and other academic and medical institutions across the state of Arkansas as well as throughout the country.

-Improve the standard of care for athletes with sport-related concussion through research and education.
-This mission is being pursued by three program initiatives.
+Mission: Improve the standard of care for athletes with sport-related concussion through research and education.
+The office pursues its mission through three emphases:

 • The U of A Sport Concussion Surveillance Program: The focus of this research initiative is to gather prospective data from high school and college athletes in the Northwest Arkansas region that sustain a concussion.
 This program is designed to prospectively study and monitor concussion recovery outcomes (e.g., cognitive, physical, psychosocial) using available concussion assessment and management tools.
 These data will improve the understanding of the natural course of recovery from concussion and help identify athletes who may be at risk for prolonged recovery following concussion.